carpentries-incubator/web-scraping-python/episodes/dynamic-websites.md

 Can you find any of the other movies or the data from the table?
 If not, how could you scrape this page?

-When you explore a page like this, you’ll notice that the movie data —including the title Spotlight— isn’t present in the initial HTML source.
+When you explore a page like this, you’ll notice that the movie data (including the title Spotlight) isn’t present in the initial HTML source.
 That’s because the website uses **JavaScript** to load the information dynamically.
-JavaScript is a programming language that runs in your browser and allows websites to fetch, process, and display content on the fly —often in response to user actions like clicking a button.
+JavaScript is a programming language that runs in your browser and allows websites to fetch, process, and display content on the fly — often in response to user actions, like clicking a button.

 When you select "2015", your browser runs JavaScript (triggered by one of the `<script>` elements in the HTML) to retrieve the relevant movie information from the web server and dynamically update the table.
 This makes the page feel more interactive, but it also means that the initial HTML you see doesn’t contain the movie data itself.

 You can observe this difference when using the "View page source" and "Inspect" tools in your browser:
-"View page source" shows the original HTML sent by the server—before any JavaScript runs.
+"View page source" shows the original HTML sent by the server, before any JavaScript runs.
-"Inspect" shows the rendered HTML—after JavaScript has executed and updated the page content.
+"Inspect" shows the rendered HTML, after JavaScript has executed and updated the page content.

 Because the requests package only retrieves the original source HTML, it won’t work for scraping pages like this.
 To scrape content that is generated dynamically by JavaScript, we’ll use a different tool: the `Selenium` package.